-1.1 Research aims
+1.1 RESEARCH AIMS

-The purpose of the survey was to generate new insight into the state of climate change and sustainability education in England.
-It was guided by the following guestions:
+The survey set out to develop new findings into the state of climate change and sustainability education in England.
+It was guided by the following questions:

 - 1. Who is engaged in school-based teaching related to climate change and sustainability in England? - 2.
 How are climate change and sustainability incorporated into current teaching practice in schools in England? - 3.
 What is the nature of professional development related to climate change and sustainability for teachers in England? - 4.
 What opportunities exist to enhance climate change and sustainability education in schools in England?